4.3 Dependency Management and Virtual Environments#

 poetry.lock

-: Poetry resolves dependencies based on the version constraints inpyproject.toml
+: Poetry resolves dependencies frompyproject.toml

-and generates a newpoetry.lock
+constraints and generates a new lock file.

-Committing the poetry.lock
+Always commit the poetry.lock

 poetry update